lkmelberg/lkmelberg/README.md

 I am getting comfortable with new projects and learning new solutions to problems.
 So far Javascript is my favorite.
 When I'm not coding I am an intern at PwC.

-You can find me dancing :dancer: or chilling inside with a glass of wine :wine_glass:
+You can often find me dancing :dancer: or chilling inside with a glass of wine :wine_glass:

 Skills